Family Medicine (4 weeks)

 Prior to a student’s last day at the assigned site(s), students should remind their preceptor(s) to complete the student evaluation form to rate their clinical performance for the clerkship on E*Value.
 If you have any questions about the forms, please contact the Education Coordinator or the Clerkship Directors.

-- Generate differential diagnoses for patients' problems, with special consideration of the common disorders that present in a primary care setting.
+- Generate differential diagnoses for patient's problems, with special consideration of the common and complex disorders that present in a family medicine setting.

 Family Medicine Grade